 In one study, women reported lower GI problems, anxiety, nausea and vomiting, and urinary tract problems as the most common reasons for using complementary therapies in pregnancy.
 Midwives most frequently recommend herbs for nausea and vomiting, labor stimulation, perineal discomfort, lactation disorders, postpartum depression, preterm labor, postpartum hemorrhage, labor analgesia, and malpresentation.

-[Note that an infusion is a strong tea, so if making with tea bags, use 2 per cup; an extract is the same as a tincture.
-The amount of alcohol in herbal tinctures is negligible and is considered safe in pregnancy within recommended typical use of the herbal product.]
+This downloadable chart, Herbal Treatment of Common Pregnancy Concerns, provides guidelines for commonly used botanical treatments for several pregnancy problems, and provides a brief discussion of the safety of the herbs presented.
+Note that an infusion is a strong tea, so if making with tea bags, use 2 per cup; an extract is the same as a tincture.
+The amount of alcohol in herbal tinctures is negligible and is considered safe in pregnancy within recommended typical use of the herbal product.

 Partus preparators are herbs sometimes used during the last weeks of pregnancy to tone and prepare the uterus for labor.
 They have historically been used to facilitate a rapid and easy delivery.
-Herbs commonly used as partus preparators include blue cohosh (Caulophyllum thalictroides),black cohosh (Cimicifuga racemosa), partridge berry (Mitchella repens), and spikenard (Aralia racemosa), among others.
+Example include blue cohosh and ,black cohosh.

 The use of such herbs to prepare women for labor begs the question of why one would use an herbal preparation to prepare the body for something it naturally knows how to do.
 Furthermore, the safety of these herbs prior to the onset of labor is questionable.
 Case reports have appeared in the literature suggesting an association between blue cohosh and profound ischemic episodes or myocardial infarction in the neonate.